Malarselvimarimuthu/movie-web/README.md

 # 🎬 Movie Recommendation Website

 A full-stack Movie Web that allows users to search and explore movie information using the TMDB API.
-Built with a **React frontend** and **Node.js Express backend**, this project showcases API integration, UI responsiveness, and state management in a modular structure.
+Built with a **React frontend** and **Node.js Express backend**.

 ---